nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ### SSB-D functional

-The recently developed SSB-D is a small correction to the non-empirical PBE functional and includes a portion of Grimme's dispersion correction (s6=0.847455).
+The SSB-D[^78] functional is a small correction to the non-empirical PBE functional and includes a portion of Grimme's dispersion correction (s6=0.847455).
 It is designed to reproduce the good results of OPBE for spin-state splittings and reaction barriers, and the good results of PBE